Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Discussion and outlook

 \subsection{Extensions}

 Within the same mathematical framework, our study can be extended in several directions: Firstly, we can account for choices of boundary conditions and establish how such choices interact with the duality relations.
-Secondly, we can systematically define the order and disorder parameters of the (1+1)d models.
-As evoked in the main text, these are related to the anyons of the topological phase that shares the same input category theoretical data.
-Moreover, we can readily compute how these operators transform under the duality relations via the intertwining matrix product operators.
+Secondly, we can systematically define the order and disorder operators of the (1+1)d models.
+As evoked in the main text, these are related to the anyons of the topological phase that shares the same input category theoretical data, and are described by the center $\mc Z(\mc C)$ of the fusion category $\mc C$ that describes the symmetries.
+Moreover, we can readily compute how these operators transform under the duality relations via the MPO intertwiners, which provides a lattice implementation of all possible braided equivalences $\mc Z(\mc C) \rightarrow \mc Z(\mc C')$.
 Thirdly, our construction naturally applies for Hamiltonians with longer range interactions as well.
 Indeed, relying on the recoupling theory of the underlying tensors, we can readily define bonds simultaneously acting on a larger number of sites.
+Fourthly, in our examples, we mainly focused on establishing exact duality transformations involving the complete Hilbert space of the theory.
+Exact dualities between theories may also \emph{emerge} in certain subspaces of the whole Hilbert space, such as the low-energy sector of a given model Hamiltonian \cite{cobanera2010unified,bondAlgebra}.
+Engineering \emph{emergent dualities} can be considered a theoretical tool to construct {\it quasi-exactly solvable models} \cite{Ushveridze1994,BatistaOrtiz2000,MoudgalyaMotrunich2022} starting from integrable ones, as illustrated in sec.~\ref{sec:RepS3}.
 Finally, duality relations of classical statistical mechanics models in terms of their transfer matrices can be investigated using the same tools.
 These studies will be reported in a follow-up manuscript.

 The last example we considered in the main text, namely the IRF-Vertex correspondence, suggests possible extensions beyond the current framework.
 In particular, it seems possible to relax some of the defining properties of a spherical fusion category whilst still being able to consistently define dual models.
 For instance, it would be interesting to derive Hamiltonian models with symmetries associated with categories of representations over Lie groups (see for instance \cite{Etingof2003ModuleCO} for a discussion about module categories over $\msf{Rep}({\rm SL}(2))$).
+There are, in principle, subtleties associated to relaxing the finiteness constraint of fusion categories and working with \emph{tensor categories} instead.
+We expect that for models of physical interest, with compact Lie group symmetries, these subtleties become irrelevant and our framework still applies.